 A favored shade sail of restaurants the world over: the shade umbrella.

 Connected to steel posts and rafters, shade umbrellas are probably the most well-known type of tensile shade construction — though it’s not generally thought of as a shade sail.

-Depending upon the material use, shade umbrellas generally do a good job of keeping out both harmful sun rays and rain.
+Depending upon the material use, shade umbrellas generally do a good job of keeping out both harmful UV rays from the sun and rain.